 3. Abel writes: I am pro-life.
 I also want to honor and value the lives of women who find themselves in the position of considering abortion.
 Those lives also matter to me.

 They matter to pro-life voters as well, but this is never reported.
 Pro-lifers are always portrayed as caring only about the baby, and this is simply untrue.
-There are more CPCs in the nation than abortion clinics.
+There are more crisis pregnancy centers (CPCs) in the nation than abortion clinics.
 (As of 2017, 809 abortion clinics; 2,300 CPCs.)

 Pro-lifers understand that most women do not choose abortion lightly.
 Author Frederica Mathewes-Green states it this way: